-Nr.1: First of all, there is no such thing as "the design community" anymore.
-There may have used to be "a" design community, and it used to be very small because not as many practiced design as we know it today.
-Also, most designers weren't as connected pre-Internet, specifically internationally.
-Today, the design community is still fairly small in comparison, but much more scattered than a couple years ago.
+Maybe there used to be "a" design community, but it was very small.
+Fewer people practiced design as we know it today, and most designers weren't as connected pre-internet, especially internationally.
+Today, the design community is still fairly small but much more scattered than the past.

-The design community, probably similar to many other larger communities now consists of little pockets of smaller design communities that are held together either by the specific craft they practice or the values or views they agreed on.
-Design has become more political than ever, which automatically leads to divides.
-But this is nothing new and we see it in every community that has grown beyond its initial size.
+Similar to many other larger communities, it now consists of little pockets of smaller design communities, formed based on the specific craft they practice or the values they agree on.
+Design has become more political than ever, which naturally leads to divides.
+But this is nothing new; we see it in every community that has grown beyond its initial size.

-When I started out as a designer, it was almost impossible for me to get into the design community, even though (or even because) it was so small at the time.
-I clearly remember that I wasn't so much focusing on my work, but more so on the approval of the design community.
+When I started out as a designer, it was almost impossible for me to get into the designer club, even though (or perhaps because) it was so small at the time.
+At the time, I wasn't focused on my work, but more so on the approval of other designers.
 I just wanted to be part of the in-crowd.

-In the end it's just you and your work that counts, nothing else.
+In the end, it's just you and your work that counts, nothing else.

 Hi, I'm Tobias, a German designer living in New York.
 I'm the founder of DESK, nice to meet you!